 Students at The New School work with a faculty advisor to design a degree that meets their individual goals.
 The types of coursework students can take is enormously broad, ranging from humanities and science to food studies and creative writing.
 Additionally, students may be able to take courses through other divisions of the university such as Eugene Lang College or Parsons.

-Whether a bachelor’s or master’s degree is something you’ve always dreamed of or a stepping stone on a path to even greater achievement, now you can do what you love and get the academic preparation that will take you and your career to the next level.
+If a bachelor’s degree is something you’ve always dreamed of or a stepping stone on a path to even greater achievement, now you can do what you love and get the academic preparation that will take you and your career to the next level.

 To get started, speak to your admission representative or contact us for more information.